 The program provides training, mentorship, networking opportunities, and workshops to amplify Black voices.
 With the guidance of Boston Review editors and professional mentors, fellows will develop projects to be published online or in print.
 These projects will take different forms depending on fellows’ interests—from writing a series of columns to curating a series of essays, designing forums, moderating live debates, and facilitating interviews.

-The advisory board for the Black Voices in the Public Sphere Fellowship includes:
+The advisory board for fellowship includes:

 - Danielle Allen, Director of Harvard University’s Edmond J. Safra Center for Ethics, lead investigator for Harvard’s Democratic Knowledge Project, and former chair of the Pulitzer Prize board